-Appium is an open source project which can test mobile application automatically.
-Before you can use it to run test case for mobile application, you need to setup test environment for it.
-This article will show you how to setup Appium test environment step by step.
+Appium is an open-source project which can test mobile application automatically.
+Before you can use it to run a test case for a mobile application, you need to set up a test environment for it.
+This article will show you how to set up the Appium test environment step by step.

-You can read below articles to learn how to install jdk and set java environment variables.
+- You can read the below articles to learn how to install JDK and set java environment variables.

-Article Setup Android App Development Environment will tell you how to install Android Studio.
-During that process, it will install Android SDK for you if you select the check box as below.
+- Article Setup Android App Development Environment will tell you how to install Android Studio.

-In the next wizard dialog, you can specify where your android sdk installed.
-In our example, android sdk is installed in folder
+- In the next Configuration Settings wizard dialog, you can specify where your android SDK will be installed.
+In our example, android SDK is installed in the folder

 C:\Users\Jerry\AppData\Local\Android\Sdk.
 Save this directory in a text file.

-You can also find android sdk directory after Android Studio installation.
-Click ” Tools —> Android —> SDK Manager ” in android studio top menu.
+- You can also find the Android SDK directory after Android Studio installation.
+Click ” Tools —> Android —> SDK Manager ” in the android studio top menu.

-After install Android SDK in your windows OS, you need to setup android related environment variables to execute Appium.
+- After installing Android SDK in your windows OS, you need to setup android related environment variables to execute Appium.

 - Click ” Start Menu —> Control Panel —> System and Security —> System”.

 - Click “Advanced system settings —> Environment Variable”, then popup the Environment Variables settings dialog.